 Did you know that the white-fleshed, crispy apples are loaded with an assortment of nutrients that make them unique among all fruits out there?
 It is this nutrient combination, why the old and famous adage “an apple a day keeps the doctor away” truly applies to this delicious and crunchy fruit.

-Eat them in their natural form or toss them into scores of dessert and other recipes to cook up mouth-watering delicacies, this sweet or tart fruit can be added to any recipe to enhance its flavor and taste.
+Eat them in their natural form or toss them into scores of desserts and other recipes to cook up mouth-watering delicacies, this sweet or tart fruit can be added to any recipe to enhance its flavor and taste.
 While the edible skin varies in color from bright red to light green to golden and every shade in-between, the taste can range from moderately sweet and refreshing to pleasantly sour.

 Members of the rose family, apples come in a hundred various types, the most common and popular of them being gala apples, red apples, pinky lady apples, Fuji apples, Granny Smith apples, and Rome apples.
 Regardless of the types, color, and taste, apples are highly nutritious, full of healthy and wealthy benefits.